umd-mith/sg-data/data/intro/clean/introduction.md

     drafting of her novel, paginating as she went along as she did in all or most drafts of her fiction.
-Such a speculation, however, does not account for the fact that the first forty pages of the Draft are now missing (for the equivalent in the *1818* text, see pages 3-7 in this edition).
+Such a speculation, however, does not account for the fact that the first forty pages of the Draft are now missing (for the equivalent in the *1818* text, see pages 3--7 in this edition).
 ​17.
 The first example of Botfield paper is MS. Shelley adds. c.
 5,
-    folios 45-46 (two singletons, perhaps once
+    folios 45--46 (two singletons, perhaps once
-    conjoint), containing MWS's undated fair copy of the added fourth chapter of PBS's fragment "The Assassins," the 1815 watermark being the only evidence that this fragment had been added to after the first part was composed on the Continent in August and September 1814 (for more detail about these leaves, see Editorial Commentary in PBS *Prose*, I, 384; but note that Murray mistakenly identified the watermark fancy letters as "TW&B" rather than "TW&BB"— the initials standing for Thomas William & Beriah Botfield).
+    conjoint), containing MWS's undated fair copy of the added fourth chapter of PBS's fragment "The Assassins," the 1815 watermark being the only evidence that this fragment had been added to after the first part was composed on the Continent in August and September 1814 (for more detail about these leaves, see Editorial Commentary in PBS *Prose*, I, 384; but note that Murray mistakenly identified the watermark fancy letters as "TW&B" rather than "TW&BB"---the initials standing for Thomas William & Beriah Botfield).
 The second example of Botfield paper is MS.
     Shelley adds. c.
-4, folios 194-195 (two singletons, perhaps once conjoint), containing a part of PBS's fragmentary draft materials for "Speculations on Morals and Metaphysics," undated (for photofacsimiles of and additional information on these pages, see Murray, adds. c.
-4, pages 218-225, 489, and 517; see also note 20 below for a Pforzheimer fragment of "Speculations," textually related to this one, that could well be on waste paper from Draft Notebook B).
+4, folios 194--195 (two singletons, perhaps once conjoint), containing a part of PBS's fragmentary draft materials for "Speculations on Morals and Metaphysics," undated (for photofacsimiles of and additional information on these pages, see Murray, adds. c.
+4, pages 218--225, 489, and 517; see also note 20 below for a Pforzheimer fragment of "Speculations," textually related to this one, that could well be on waste paper from Draft Notebook B).
 Both these examples also show possible marks of sewing holes at their inside edges, though their